-IV INTENDED USE
+INTENDED USE IV

-Middlebrook and Cohn 7H10 Agar is used in qualitative procedures for the isolation and cultivation of mycobacteria.
+Seven H11 Agar is used in gualitative procedures for the isolation and cultivation of mycobacteria.

-V SUMMARY AND EXPLANATION
+v SUMMARY AND EXPLANATION

-Over the years, many culture media have been devised for the cultivation of mycobacteria.
+Many culture media have been devised for the cultivation of mycobacteria.
 The early ones were egg-based formulations and included Lowenstein-Jensen Medium and Petragnani Medium.
-Dubos and Middlebrook were instrumental in the development of a number of formulations which contained oleic acid and albumin as key ingredients to aid in the growth of the tubercle bacilli and to protect the organisms against a variety of toxic agents.1 Subsequently, Middlebrook and Cohn improved the formulation of oleic acid-albumin agar and obtained faster, more luxuriant growth of Mycobacterium species on their medium designated as 7H10.^{2.3} It has been reported that the 7H10 medium tends to grow fewer contaminants than the egg-based media commonly used for the cultivation of mycobacteria.4
+Dubos and Middlebrook were instrumental in the development of a number of formulations that contained oleic acid and albumin as key ingredients to aid in the growth of the tubercle bacilli and to protect the organisms against a variety of toxic agents.1 Subsequently, Middlebrook and Cohn improved the formulation of oleic acid-albumin agar and obtained faster, more luxuriant growth of Mycobacterium species on their medium designated as 7H10.2.3